JRosicka/JRosicka.github.io/_posts/2021-05-23-the-space-between-us.md

 ## The Premise

 After hashing out a number of ideas, we settled on our game.
-Thematically, the player plays as the captain of a ~~spaceship~~ ~~drill~~ space-drill, running around his ship frantically repairing components as they constantly break.
+Thematically, the player plays as the captain of a ~~spaceship~~ ~~drill~~ space-drill, running around his ship and frantically repairing devices as they constantly break.
 As the player does this, conversations between the captain and the ship’s cadet play out.
 The tone is overall comedic, both in the conversations and the set-design.

 <video class="center-block" width="100%" height="auto" controls="controls">